USS Ticonderoga CV-14 Aircraft Carrier Plastic model kit 1/500

 - Semi gloss black, blue gray, dark gray, hull red, gunmetal and dark blue

 1/500 Scale.
-This historical Ship kit derives from the Renwal tooling.
-Comes molded in light gray with 140 parts, display stand and updated instructions.
+This historical Ship kit comes from the Renwal tooling.
+It is molded in light gray with 140 parts, display stand and updated instructions.
 Includeds Planes, Regulus missiles, helicopter and tractor for the deck.
 Movable elevators, updated enhanced decal sheet by Starfighter.
 Decal placement instructions in color printed on the back of the box.
 Flag sheet also included.
 Skill level 2.